khaors/geocompr/main.md

 Generally, well-known binary (WKB) or well-known text (WKT) are the standard encoding for simple feature geometries.
 WKB representations are usually hexadecimal strings easily readable for computers.
-This is why, GIS and spatial databases use WKB to transfer and store geometry objects.
+This is why GIS and spatial databases use WKB to transfer and store geometry objects.
 WKT, on the other hand, is a human-readable text markup description of simple features.
 Both formats are exchangeable, and if we present one, we will naturally choose the WKT representation.